 Safeguarding

-All staff are trained annually, usually September but on appointment when mid-year.
+All staff are trained annually, usually in the Autumn but on appointment when mid-year.
 The named Governor is the Rev. Anne Dowdeswell.
-Safeguarding and child protection matters are reported to the Student Welfare, Behaviour and Engagement Committee half termly.
 The Headteacher shall advise the Governing Body and all members of staff of this and inform them of any changes.
-The Governing Body takes seriously its responsibility under Section 175 of the Education Act 2002 to safeguard and promote the welfare of children; and to work together with other agencies to ensure adequate arrangements within our school to identify assess and support those children who are suffering harm.

 Latest Safeguarding Policy